jorge07/hollywood/README.md

   - Built in Event Bus
 - Command and Query Bus
   - Command and Query handlers autowiring
-  - Middlewares support for Command and Query bus
+  - **Middlewares support** for Command and Query bus
 - Libraries should NOT log, I don't log, I throw Errors.
+- Not a server framework but tested with express and fastify (this last one the one I recommend, see /examples).

 ### Basic Usage